rich-7941/English-Water/content/english/pages/lead-pipes.md

 The UK water supply regulations in 1989 set the lead limit at 50 ppb.
 This was reduced to 25 ppb in 2003 and further to the current limit of 10 ppb in 2013.
 The European Parliament adopted the revised drinking water directive in 2020 that commits EU members to a limit of 5 ppb by 2036.
 The UK is likely to formally commit to a 5 ppb standard.

-## How to Reduce Lead in Your Drinking Water
+## How to reduce lead in your drinking water

 If you have a lead water supply pipe, the only way to eliminate lead levels completely is to replace the pipe.

-### Find Out if You Have a Lead Water Supply Pipe
+## Find out if you have a lead water supply pipe

 You can follow these simple steps to find out whether your drinking water is at risk.
 You only need a coin and a kitchen magnet.
 If you do find lead, we’ll advise on what you can do.

-### What’s a Water Supply Pipe?
+## What’s a water supply pipe?

 When lead gets into tap water, it often happens right before it enters the home — through what is called a water supply pipe.

 A water supply pipe is the underground pipe that carries water to your house from the water main on the road.
 Often, the part up to the property line is considered public and may have been replaced by your water supplier.
 The water supply pipe is considered private property and the homeowner’s responsibility.

-### How Do I Know if I Have a Lead Water Supply Pipe?
+## How do I know if I have a lead water supply pipe?

 Find your internal stop tap, where the water first comes into the property.
 This may be in or behind the cupboards in your kitchen or a downstairs toilet.

-- **Dull grey colour**: Unpainted lead water supply pipes appear dull grey and often have a swollen joint next to the tap.
+Dull grey colour: Unpainted lead water supply pipes appear dull grey and often have a swollen joint next to the tap.
-- **Lead is soft**: Gently scrape it with a coin, and you will see the shiny, silver-coloured metal beneath.
+Lead is soft: Gently scrape it with a coin, and you will see the shiny, silver-coloured metal beneath.

-- **Tap the water supply pipe with a metal object**: Lead makes a dull thud rather than the clear ringing produced by a copper or iron pipe.
+Tap the water supply pipe with a metal object: Lead makes a dull thud rather than the clear ringing produced by a copper or iron pipe.

-- **Magnetic**: If a magnet sticks to the water supply pipe, then it is likely to be a galvanised steel water supply pipe and not lead.
+Magnetic: If a magnet sticks to the water supply pipe, then it is likely to be a galvanised steel water supply pipe and not lead.

-- **Look at the joints**: Lead joints are rounded and swollen where two pipes meet.
+Look at the joints: Lead joints are rounded and swollen where two pipes meet.

 Other water supply pipe materials in common use are:
 - **Copper**: Hard and dull brown
 - **Iron**: Very hard, dark and may be rusty
 - **Plastic**: Typically blue, but if older, it may be black or grey

-### How Does Lead Get Into Drinking Water?
+## How does lead get into drinking water?

 Lead from water supply pipes can dissolve into the water while it stands in the pipe.
 Therefore, if you have a lead water supply pipe, there will likely be some lead in your drinking water.
 The concentration of lead may depend on the following:
 - How long the water has been standing in the lead water supply pipe